AshrafMd-1/questions-ai-helper/README.md

 # Sanfoundry AI Answer Helper 🧠✨

-> 📦 **Archived** — This project was created as a one-time learning exercise to aid in quiz preparation.
-It is no longer maintained or updated, but remains here for reference and learning purposes.

 A Tampermonkey userscript that enhances Sanfoundry MCQ pages with:

 - ✅ Answer input field